Lee Iacocca (1924-2019): He Engineered One of History's Greatest Business Comebacks

 Iacocca also worked with Kirk Kerkorian on an attempted hostile takeover of Chrysler in the mid-1990s.
 Despite the thwarted takeover attempt, Iacocca resumed his role as a Chrysler pitchman in 2005, appearing in ads with Jason Alexander and Snoop Dogg.
 Iacocca's compensation for the commercials was sent to his foundation.
 He remains a booster for the U.S. car industry, though his frustration with both public and private leadership was the subject of his third book, Where Have All the Leaders Gone?
 (2007).

 After losing his first wife in 1983, Iacocca married Peggy Johnson from 1986 to 1987.
 He had another short-lived marriage to Darrien Earle from 1991 to 1994.
-In his later years, he enjoys spending time with his two daughters, Kathryn and Lia, from his first marriage and his grandchildren.
+In his later years, he enjoyed spending time with his two daughters, Kathryn and Lia, from his first marriage and his grandchildren.

 The documents posted on this Website contain external links or pointers to information created and maintained by other public and private organizations.
 These links and pointers are provided for the user’s convenience.
 Center for Performance Improvement does not control or guarantee the accuracy, relevance, timeliness or completeness of this outside information.
 The inclusion of links or pointers to particular items is not intended to reflect their importance, nor is it intended as an endorsement by or for the Center for Performance Improvement.
 This article is not an endorsement by Lee Iacocca, Ford Motor Company, Chrysler or Time magazine.